 It was one regular school night at home when my parents and sister came together in the living room to watch a movie starring Roger Moore entitled The Spy Who Loved Me, and my mother allowed me to watch with them.
 No one else in my family was particularly fond of James Bond, so I had no idea what to expect.
 But this was the only movie playing on the only movie channel the family had, so it was automatically an event.

 By the time the opening sequence – featuring not one, but two love-making scenes and a ski chase down the side of an Austrian mountain – gave way to Carly Simon’s “Nobody Does it Better” and the film’s titles, accompanied by a bevy of naked women, swollen in all the right places, trampolining through the air and doing cartwheels on the tops of semi-automatic pistols, I was pretty sure I was watching the greatest motion picture ever produced.

-Not only did I quickly commit the dialogue to memory, I also worked on both my British and Russian accents, and I transformed all my Star Wars action figures into sophisticated martini-drinking secret agents, female helicopter assassins, microfilm smugglers, super-sized villains who lived under the surface of the ocean, and a seven foot henchmen with steel teeth who could tear through the flesh of a man-eating shark.
+Not only did I quickly commit the dialogue to memory, I also worked on my Roger Moore accent, and I transformed all my Star Wars action figures into sophisticated martini-drinking secret agents, female helicopter assassins, microfilm smugglers, super-sized villains who lived under the surface of the ocean, and a seven foot henchmen with steel teeth who could tear through the flesh of a man-eating shark.
 Jaws was way more of a bad-ass than Darth Vader ever could ever even hope to be.

 I tore the shades off my bedroom lamps and positioned them to create silhouettes of myself against the wall as I fired finger guns at unseen villains and tried to devise a method that would allow me to jump up and down on my bed in slow-motion.
 It was clear to me that there was never going to be another film that impressed, awed and gripped me as much as this film had.